zwertz/jlab-HPC/README.md

 - `swif2 retry-jobs <wf_name> -problem <pb_type>` - Reruns all the abandoned jobs in `wf_name` with problem type `pb_type`

 ## 5. Contact:
-In case of any questions or concerns please contact the authors,
+In case of any questions or concerns please contact the author(s),
 >Authors: Provakar Datta (UConn) <br>
 >Contact: <pdbforce@jlab.org> (Provakar)